binkley/kotlin-application-transactions/README.md

 Not all remote data sources provide transactions, yet clients wish to have exclusive access for limited periods of time to ensure consistency across multiple related operations.
+Important is to lean on transaction support for remote systems, and fall back to application-side transactions only to address shortcomings:
+Managing transactions in your program creates challenges and corner cases.

 Important problems to handle when multiple clients update a remote data source: